We have now re-opened recruitment for NHS Volunteer Responders across specific locations that are

 please check back at a later date if your area is not currently listed or register your interest here and we will notify you

 when your area opens up for recruitment.
-We are currently recruiting within London and the South East.

 NHS Volunteer Responders

 Volunteer Responders has been set up to support the NHS and the social care sector during the COVID-19

 pandemic.
 To do this we need an 'army' of volunteers who can support vulnerable people in England